Got bananas? Toss them into this naturally sweetened, five-ingredient, healthy and incredibly easy banana jam.

-As the weather warms up and bananas race from green to brown before you can scream "not more banana bread!" make this fun and easy banana jam instead.
+As the weather warms up and bananas race from green to brown, make this fun and easy banana jam instead.

-Desi loves bananas so I always have more than I can handle sitting on the counter.
-And as much as we love vegan banana bread and vegan banana cake and vegan banana cookies, there are so many more delicious things you can do with this versatile fruit when it starts to ripen on you.
+Desi loves bananas and they are so nourishing, so I always have more than I can handle sitting on the counter.
+And as much as we love baked goods like vegan banana bread, vegan gluten-free banana bread, vegan banana cake and vegan banana cookies, there are so many more delicious things you can do with this versatile fruit once it starts to ripen on you.

-This banana jam in particular is my favorite because it is naturally sweetened with dates and a touch of maple syrup which makes it really healthy, it is super easy to make, quite foolproof, and takes no more than 20 minutes of time to go from scratch to finish.
+This banana jam is one of my favorite banana recipes: it is naturally sweetened with medjool dates and a touch of maple syrup which makes it really healthy, it is super easy to make, quite foolproof, and takes no more than 20 minutes of time to go from scratch to finish.

-If I were to describe what a banana jam tastes like, I'd say it tastes like bananas, only better.
-Think the sweetness of bananas concentrated, caramelized and flavored with vanilla and allspice.
+How would I describe the taste?
+Think of the sweetness of bananas concentrated, caramelized and flavored with vanilla and allspice.
 On a piece of toast, plain or slathered with peanut butter, it is absolutely, unequivocally, scrumptious.

 Banana Jam Recipe